biopragmatics/oquat/docs/unknowns/source/bao.md

 </details>

-## `OGES` (3)
+## `OGES`

+There are 3 usages of `OGES` in `bao`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGES)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20OGES).

 | curie       |   usages | nodes                                                           |
 |-------------|----------|-----------------------------------------------------------------|